 Student Name

 Original Enrollment Date

 Requested Enrollment Date

-Please briefly state reasons that you are reques Radiologic Technology: sting this enrollment deferment from the School of
+Please briefly state reasons that you are requesting this enrollment deferment from the School of Radiologic Technology:

 Student Signature Date

-Program m Response
+Pı rogram Response

-March 1 of the year in which he/she is has been accepted.
-Student will be contacted by seeking readmission, and be asked to confirm their adiologic Technology.
-Tuition paid to date will be
+March 1 of the year in which h intentions to attend UHC Scho This request for enrollment deferment has been accepted.
+Student will be contacted by March 1 of the year in which he/she is seeking readmission and be asked to confirm their intentions to attend UHC School of Radiologic Technology.
+Tuition paid to date will be credited towards re-enrollment.

-has been declined.
-Continued lack of affiliation will o tuition refund pending.
+erment has been declined.
+Continued lack of affiliation will ation.
+No tuition refund pending.
 No grade transcripts will

 Program Director Signature Date

 Clinical Coordinator Signature Date

 Primary Clinical Preceptor Signature Date

 Primary Clinical Preceptor Signature Date